Shradhavsgit/Python-project-Data-Analysis/README.md

-# Diwali Sales Analysis 🎉📊
+# Store Sales Analysis 🎉📊

 This project focuses on analyzing Diwali sales data to gain insights and improve customer experience and sales strategies.
 It is a beginner-friendly Python project with step-by-step analysis techniques, great for those interested in data analysis and visualization.